Buckingham Palace Garden: London's exclusive royal oasis

 Green Park (Canada Gate) near Buckingham Palace, London

 • Gorgeous landscape: Stretching over 39 acres, the gardens are packed with charm!
-The stunning 156-meter-long Herbaceous Border and a serene, picture-perfect lake add to all the magical vibes.
+The 156-meter-long Herbaceous Border and a serene, picture-perfect lake add to the magical vibes.

-• Special features: You can wander around and check out cool spots like the grand Waterloo Vase and a charming summer house draped in wisteria.
+• Special features: You can wander around and check out cool spots like the grand Waterloo Vase, a 15-foot stone urn presented to Napoleon I, and a charming summer house draped in wisteria.
 There's even a private island and trees planted by the Royal Family themselves.

 • Embrace history: These gardens have a fascinating history, dating back to the early 1700s!
 For over 200 years, they've been the backdrop for royal events, including those iconic garden parties every summer.